-- Have four designated caregivers; Two caregivers can visit at a time.
-General visits are paused at this time. - Participate in group social activities, including games, clubs and exercises - Have meals in the dining room, including buffet and family-style meals - Leave the home for social day absences, essential purposes, such as medical appointments or exercise
+- Enjoy the company of general visitors, consistent with the individual home's vaccination policy - Have up to four visitors (including caregivers) at a time indoors, consistent with the individual home's vaccination policy. - Enjoy outdoor visits, with the number of visitors based on the home's policy. - Participate in group social activities, including games, clubs and exercises. - Have meals in the dining room, including buffet and family-style meals. - Leave the home for all types of absences, including social day and overnight absences.

-Unless otherwise directed by the local public health unit or when isolating Residents with at least 3 doses
+Unless otherwise directed by the local public health unit or when isolating